 This type of advertising method is good for business.
 TV stations never have to waste any minute on dead air while the clients also get to test their products on local or national networks, and then escalate their sales in real-time.
 It’s highly-efficient, especially when, after each segment, you will have gathered statistical consumer data that you can use to target the right market for other marketing strategies.

 You’ll be impressed that even in the middle of navigating through the age of a global pandemic, the DRTV industry is thriving with increased viewership and soaring response rates for a wide variety of industries.
 Despite the COVID-19 situation, this is how TV Ad performance went throughout March 2020: “TVSquared found that a variety of DTC brands experienced astronomical performance throughout March.
 TV, more than ever, is one of the main activities of consumers’ daily lives, and categories such as DTC and home improvement are seeing performance peaks (TVSquared Platform, 2020).”

 Not all products are a good fit for direct-response TV advertising.

 You need to know if your audience will respond to your product advertisement through an infomercial.
 The most common types of products promoted via DRTV are DTC fitness, health, education, home improvement, beauty, appliances, self-care products, and lifestyle.
 As you can imagine, categories that decreased in performance include travel, gambling, retail, auto, and legal.

-If your only goal is for brand awareness, infomercial media strategy is not the wisest option.
+If your only goal is for, infomercial media strategy is not the wisest option.
 It’s too expensive for a marketing push that does not drive direct sales.
 When you broadcast your product through an infomercial, you must ensure that it can target immediate ROI.

 Validating The Costs of Infomercial Media Strategy